-To use the secure web admissions application your SSN is required.
-(This will assist us in avoiding duplication of student records.)
-If you do not wish to provide your SSN using the web application you may download, complete and mail an undergraduate or graduate student application to the Office of Admissions and the Registrar, P.O.
+Your SSN is required to use the secure web admissions application.
+(This will help us avoid duplication of student records.)
+If you do not wish to provide your SSN using the web application, you may download, complete and mail an undergraduate or graduate student application to the Office of Admissions and the Registrar, P.O.
 Box 757480, Fairbanks, AK 99775-7480.

 All veterans -- active duty, reserve, guard, separated and retired, and their dependents who are exploring the academic opportunities available to them at UAF -- are eligible to use UAF services for veterans.
 The Veterans' Resource Center is open to all veterans and dependents seeking help regardless of their academic intent or institutional affiliation.

-Initiate your VA paperwork 60 - 90 days prior to your school start date.
+Initiate your VA paperwork 60-90 days before your school start date.
 Apply for your GI Bill benefits through the VONAPP (see www.uaf.edu/veterans/).

-The UAF Financial Aid office assists veterans, service members and eligible dependents with paperwork for degree and certificate programs.
-As a liaison with the Department of Veterans' Affairs, the school certifying official monitors the academic progress of eligible students in compliance with Title 38, Code of Federal Regulations.
+The UAF Financial Aid Office helps veterans, service members and eligible dependents with paperwork for degree and certificate programs.
+As a liaison with the Department of Veterans Affairs, the school certifying official monitors the academic progress of eligible students in compliance with Title 38, Code of Federal Regulations.

 If you are interested in applying for VA educational benefits under any of the chapters listed at www.uaf.edu/veterans/va-educational-benefits/, visit www.uaf.edu/veterans/using-your-va-benefits/ or contact us at: